blackorchids/swapOrgFolderGCP/README.md

 # swapOrgFolderGCP

-Bash shell(swapOrgFolder.sh) will read all file in directory "inventory" and echo to csv format
+Bash shell(swapOrgFolder.sh) read all file in directory "inventory" and show the result as csv format

 ## DataSource
 | inventory/test01 | inventory/test02 |